How to See the Best of Trieste in One Day

 Trieste for another side of Italy (literally)

-We found Trieste an interesting city, small enough to see in one day.
-But large enough to spend a few days absorbing its incredible history, viewing its amazing architecture and visiting its many museums.
+We found Trieste an interesting city, small enough to see in one day but large enough to spend a few days absorbing its incredible history, viewing its amazing architecture, and visiting its many museums.

 There are enough museums to keep a history enthusiast busy for weeks.